ORNL-AMO/AMO-Tools-Suite/README.md

   - Install node_modules dependencies: `cd` into AMO-Tools-Suite directory and
     run `npm install` followed by `npm run test-wasm`
 - To build C++ unit tests, ensure the `BUILD_TESTING` flag is set (which is default) then:
-  - create directory `buildcpp` and cd into it
+  - create directory `build-cpp` and cd into it
   - run `'cmake ..'`
     -   Note: If multiple compilers are present and default environment is not used, use -G "XXX Makefiles", example for windows using MinGW => `cmake .. -G "MinGW Makefiles"`